 Doctoral Dissertation Proposal Scholarship Recipients

-The Doctoral Dissertation Proposal Scholarship, a $1,500 cash award sponsored by Clarivate Analytics (formerly Thomson Reuters), fosters research in information science by encouraging and assisting doctoral students with their dissertation research.
+The Doctoral Dissertation Proposal Scholarship, a $1,000 cash award sponsored by ASIS&T, fosters research in information science by encouraging and assisting doctoral students with their dissertation research.
 Established in 1981, the scholarship recognizes outstanding proposals for doctoral dissertations submitted by graduate students who have completed the course work for their doctoral degrees.

 The recipients of the Doctoral Dissertation Proposal Scholarship are:

 Helena Häußler, Trust in Search Engines

 Nilavra Bhattacharya, A Longitudinal Study to Understand University Students’ Searching as a Learning Process

 Rongqian Ma, Bridging Sight and Insight: Visualization in Action among Digital Humanists